front-matter/invenio-rdm-starter/docs/index.md

 The Caddy reverse proxy auto-generates a self-signed SSL certificate on localhost.
 This is an intermediary certificate, the corresponding root certificate isn't automatically used in a Docker Compose setup.
 You can copy the root certificate (Caddy Local Authority - 2024 ECC Root) from your running Caddy container (data/caddy/pki/local/root.crt) into your operating system certificate store.
 The root certificate only works on localhost and is valid for 10 years.

+Alternatively allow requests to localhost over HTTPS even when an invalid certificate is presented.
+In Chrome go to chrome://flags/#allow-insecure-localhost and enable the flag.

 ### How do I delete the InvenioRDM Postgres database?

 ```bash